Lang Lab

 Cellular and Molecular Mechanisms of Sensorineural Hearing Loss

-Genetically modified mouse models and human inner ear tissues have been used for understanding the cellular and molecular mechanisms of auditory nerve survival and degeneration in several pathological conditions, including aging, exposure to noise and ototoxic drugs, and genetic defects.
-We focus on the functional roles of neural crest cell associated transcription factors, RNA binding proteins, the complement system, and their related regulatory networks for enhancing remyelination, preventing or protecting the auditory nerve from degeneration, and promoting functional recovery after cochlear injury.
-This research includes (1) cutting-edge cellular and molecular procedures in hearing research such as molecular imaging of living cochlear cells, 3D cell culture assay, RT-qPCR, NanoString and RNA-seq analysis of the degenerative auditory nerve; (2) collection and examination of mouse and human temporal bone tissues; (3) contemporary histopathological and high-resolution imaging techniques to assay human and animal inner ear specimens; and 4) evaluation of auditory function using electrophysiological techniques including the measurement of auditory nerve compound action potentials, spontaneous activities of single auditory nerve fibers, and auditory brainstem responses.
-The study has been supported by grants from NIH/NIDCD for more than 10 years (Lang PI).
+Genetically modified mouse models and human inner ear tissues have been used for understanding the cellular and molecular mechanisms of auditory nerve survival and degeneration in several pathological conditions, including aging, exposure to noise and ototoxic drugs and genetic defects.
+We focus on the functional roles of glial cell dysfunction, neural crest cell associated transcription factors, RNA binding proteins, complement system, and their related regulatory networks for enhancing remyelination, preventing or protecting the auditory nerve from degeneration and promoting auditory nerve survival and functional recovery after cochlear injury.
+This translational research program provides an outstanding training opportunity for (1) cutting-edge cellular and molecular procedures in hearing research such as molecular imaging of living cochlear cells, 3D cell culture assay, and RNA-seq analysis of the degenerative cochlea; (2) processing and examination of mouse and human temporal bone tissues; (3) contemporary histopathological and high-resolution imaging techniques to assay human and animal inner ear specimens; and 4) evaluation of auditory function using electrophysiological techniques including the measurements of auditory nerve compound action potentials, spontaneous activities of single auditory nerve fiber, and auditory brainstem responses.
+The research program has been supported by grants from NIH/NIDCD for more than 20 years.

-Figures for Paranodal structures in the auditory nerve of young adult mice
+Figure 1.
+Axon-glial junctions in the auditory nerve of young adult mice.

-Figures for Noise exposure induced pathophysiological alterations in young adult CBA/CaJ mice
+Figure 2.
+Noise exposure induced pathophysiological alterations in young adult CBA/CaJ mice.

 Peripheral Auditory System Deficits and Autism-Like Behaviors

-This is an exciting and newly developed project, which addresses a novel hypothesis that abnormal macrophage related activities, resulting from gene deficiency, lead to hearing loss and these changes may be associated with communication impairment in Autism Spectrum Disorder and other neurodevelopmental disorders.
-For example, mutations or deletions in the MEF2C gene has recently been linked to Autism Spectrum Disorder.
-In collaboration with Dr. Christopher Cowan from the Department of Neuroscience and Dr. Bärbel Rohrer from the Department of Ophthalmology, our experiments revealed that Mef2c is highly expressed in cochlear macrophages in postnatal mice and that Mef2c hypofunction results in auditory nerve functional decline and hearing loss.
-This research is now supported by a research grant from Simmons Foundation (SFARI Pilot Award; MPI; Cowan/Lang/Roehrer).
+This is an exciting and newly developed project, which addresses the novel hypothesis that abnormal macrophage-related activities, resulting from gene deficiency, lead to hearing loss and that these changes may be associated with communication impairment in Autism Spectrum Disorder (ASD) and other neurodevelopmental disorders.
+For example, mutations or deletions in the MEF2C gene have recently been linked to ASD.
+In collaboration with Dr. Christopher Cowan from the Department of Neuroscience our experiments revealed that Mef2c is highly expressed in cochlear macrophages in postnatal mice and that Mef2c hypofunction results in auditory nerve functional decline and hearing loss.
+This research is now supported by a research grant from the Simmons Foundation (SFARI Pilot Award) and an R01 grant from NIH/NIDCD.

-Figures for Expression of MEF2C in cochlear macrophages within the auditory nerve (AN) of postnatal mice
+Figure 3.
+Expression of MEF2C in cochlear macrophages within the auditory nerve (AN) of postnatal mice.

 Selected Recent Publications